eikehmueller/ma32070/generalinformation/Setup.md

 in the command line prompt.

+To install the additional Python packages it is strongly recommended that you either do this via `pip install` inside a virtual environment (Option 2a) or use [Anaconda](https://www.anaconda.com/) (Option 2b).

-## Virtual environment
+### Option 2a: Virtual environment
-It is strongly recommended to carry out all work for this course inside a dedicated Python [virtual environment (venv)](https://docs.python.org/3/library/venv.html): this will allow you to install Python packages in a controlled way, without affecting the system-wide Python installation.
+Using a dedicated Python [virtual environment (venv)](https://docs.python.org/3/library/venv.html) allows you to install Python packages in a controlled way, without affecting the system-wide Python installation.
 If you have a working Python installation, you should be able to create a virtual environment with

 ```
 python3 -m venv PATH
 ```

 where `PATH` is the name of the directory in which to create the venv.
-You probably want to use a subdirectory of your `ma32070` directory, e.g. `ma32070/venv`.
+You probably want to use a subdirectory of your `ma32070/` directory, e.g. `ma32070/venv`.
 Once created, you can activate the virtual environment with

 ```
 source PATH/bin/activate
 ```

-Hence, whenever you work on this course, you should do this at the beginning of each session:
+Hence, whenever you work on this course, you should activate the virtual environment as soon as you have opened a terminal session.

-1. Open a terminal to get a command line prompt
-2. If you are using Windows, launch the WSL by typing `wsl` in the prompt
-3. Navigate to the `ma32070` course directory
-4. Activate the virtual environment

-## Required Python packages
+#### Installation of required Python packages
-We will require several Python packages, which can usually be installed with
+Inside the virtual environment, the required Python packages can be installed with

 ```
 python3 -m pip install PACKAGE